kooBH/drone-robust-gender-classification/README.md

 ![image](https://user-images.githubusercontent.com/39723411/205220727-e9cca01c-b1f4-4afe-875c-a53c7790ca0e.png)

- For autonomous rescue drones, it is important to recognize rescue requester.
-Since there are lots of noise sources in a disaster area including drone itself, such system requires also denoising and voice activity detection.
+ For autonomous rescue drones, it is important to recognize rescue requesters.
+Since there are lots of noise sources in a disaster area including the drone itself, such a system also requires denoising and voice activity detection.
 This code provides a male-woman-child recognition system for rescue drones which is written in Python, based on Pytorch.

 ---